ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Countdown Set

-The entirety of this skinset is gameplay relevant.
-This skinset must not be skinned if the beatmap does not utilise countdowns.
+The entirety of this skin set is gameplay relevant.
+This skin set must not be skinned if the beatmap does not utilise countdowns.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |
 |--:|:-:|:-:|:-:|